 - Drive a car or turn on headlights after dark

-Look through a telescope without permission (it may be
+- Look through a telescope without permission (it may be for astrophotography)

 - Make a lot of noise at night or early in the morning

 If you have a telescope, bring it along, but you won’t be expected to.

 In fact, if you are confused about telescopes, need some buying advice or just want to look through a telescope for the first time, there is no better place for you than a star party.

 “You don’t need a scope for your first star party.
 It’s better to go to one to get some idea of what’s out there and what’s value for money,” says Alan Beech, an amateur astronomer from Manchester and star party regular.